 Qt Interface Framework provides a pattern for extending Qt with more features in a way that suites the automotive use-case.

 A key aspect is the separation between the front end that defines the API, from the back end that implements the functionality.
 This separation makes it possible to have multiple implementations of the same API which can be used to interface various hardware configurations, but also to provide stubbed or simulated implementations for early development and testing purposes.

 A feature is a set of classes for working with a specific function.
 It defines the interface towards application developers, but it does not implement the complete functionality.
-Instead, it defines a back end interface to be implemented by a back end providing the actual function.
+Instead, it defines a back-end interface to be implemented by a back end providing the actual functionality.